Garda and driver injured as speeding car crashes in Longford

 The injured garda is being treated for injuries to a wrist.
 Photograph: Bryan O’Brien / THE IRISH TIMES

-The Garda Síochána Ombudsman Commission (GSOC) is investigating the circumstances behind a high speed chase in Co Longford on Monday afternoon which has left a garda and another man in hospital.
+The Garda Síochána Ombudsman Commission (Gsoc) is investigating the circumstances behind a speeding car incident in Co Longford on Monday afternoon which has left a garda and another man in hospital.

-Both are bring treated in the Midland Regional Hospital in Tullamore following an incident in the Ardeevan and Ardnacassa areas of Longford town shortly after 4pm.
+Both were being treated on Monday evening in the Midland Regional Hospital in Tullamore following an incident in Longford town shortly after 4pm.

-It is understood gardaí were responding to reports of a silver coloured saloon driving erratically in what is a densely populated residential area when the incident unfolded.
-Despite a number of attempts to try and bring the car to a halt, the vehicle failed to stop and continued driving at high speed in the Ardnacassa area of town before crashing into a wall.
+Gardaí said they received reports of a vehicle driving erratically and conducted a stop on the Ballinalee Road.
+As gardaí approached the vehicle, the driver failed to remain at the scene striking a garda as the car drove away.

+Garda units from Longford engaged the vehicle in a managed containment operation, gardaí said.

 A 35-year-old man from the Co Cavan area has since been taken to hospital with what have been described as non-life threatening injuries.
 It is understood the suspect had recently appeared in court in Longford for suspected Covid-19 breaches.

-The garda who was injured is being treated for injuries to a wrist.
+The hospitalised garda has been be treated for injuries to a wrist.